torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 -------

 So far, you've learned how to write the driver codes.
-And you might have a question now: how to put my own driver into the ALSA driver tree?
+And you might have a question yesw: how to put my own driver into the ALSA driver tree?
 Here (finally :) the standard procedure is described briefly.

 Suppose that you create a new PCI driver for the card “xyz”.
 The card